3. pyxc: Better Errors

 CurLoc = LexLoc;

-This is the position the diagnostics infrastructure uses.
+This is the position that will be printed, should an error occur.
 Snapshotting here — after skipping whitespace, before consuming the token's characters — means CurLoc always points to the first character of the current token.

 There is one edge case: when gettok returns tok_eol from the comment path (# branch), the snapshot at the top of the function pointed at #, not at the newline.
-We re-snapshot just before returning to get the correct post-newline position:
+In this case, we re-snapshot just before returning from the function.
+That way, we get the correct post-newline position:

 if (LastChar == '#') {